JauntyJJS/jaunty-blogdown/content/blog/2022-05-05-Writing-Excel-VBA-Code/index.md

 With the knowledge gained, I have managed to created a workable Excel macro file called [MSTemplate_Creator](https://github.com/SLINGhub/MSTemplate_Creator) to help researchers create annotation sheets and templates from data exported directly from mass spectrometry software.

-When it comes to making it open source, maintainable and contributor friendly, I was faced with several major setbacks which makes it hard to achieve these objectives.
+When it comes to making it open source, maintainable and contributor friendly, I was faced with several major setbacks which make it hard to achieve these objectives.
 Resources to help meet these objectives, turn out to be [limited](https://www.excelforum.com/excel-programming-vba-macros/862789-good-coding-sustainable-projects-how-to.html#post2943927)

 The first one is that I have no idea how to export the VBA code in Excel as text files so that I can use version control via [git](https://git-scm.com/) and display them on [GitHub](https://github.com/)